xbmc/chorus2/readme.md

 via "Chorus Lab" (bottom right 3 vertical dots > "The Lab") or directly via `http://localhost:8080/#lab/api-browser`.

 ## Contributing
 If you would like to make this project better I would appreciate any help.
-Please do pull requests against the `develop` branch.
+There is a develop branch for each version of Kodi.
+Please do pull requests against the `dev` branch for the correct version (even better if you can do a PR for both).
+Leia (v18) dev branch is `18.x-dev`, Krypton (v17) dev branch is `17.x-dev`.
 I am happy to assist with getting an development environment up and running if you are happy to contribute.

 ### Translations
 I only know English so definitely need help with this.
 I also don't know heaps about javascript multilingual stuff but